frc3748/Code-Team-Guide/docs/SwerveDrive/swerveMath.md

 ### Why use Field Oriented Control?

 When controlling a swerve drivetrain, it is very helpful to dissociate the turning with the translation motion.
 However, this means that the driver would need to constantly adjust for how the robot is turned.
-So, if the robot is turned 180 degrees, the driver would need to go "back" to drive forward.
+So, if the robot is turned $180^\circ$, the driver would need to go "back" to drive forward.
 This is very hard to do during a competition, so it is better to have the robot use field-oriented control, where a command to drive "forward" will always move the robot away from the driver.

 ### Math for Field-Oriented Control